-In addition, your body can create excess histamine under certain conditions like seasonal allergies, prolonged exposure to foods you’re intolerant to, GI bleeding, or an overgrowth of bacteria in the gut.
+In addition, your body can create excess histamine under certain conditions, such as seasonal allergies, prolonged exposure to foods you’re intolerant to, or an overgrowth of bacteria in the gut.

 Here’s a handy list of foods that typically spark a histamine response: